Contact Us Today (424) 372-3112

-Once you are charged with a crime, you have certain legal rights make sure of fair criminal proceedings and for an opportunity to defend yourself against the charges.
+Upon being charged with a crime, you are endowed with certain legal rights.
+These rights are not just a formality but a powerful tool to ensure fair criminal proceedings and provide you with the opportunity to defend yourself against the charges.

 If charged with a misdemeanor crime and have reason to believe there is insufficient evidence to support the case, a Penal Code 991 motion can be filed.
-This is normally a probable cause challenge by making a request to the court to dismiss the case due to insufficient evidence.
+This is normally a probable cause challenge, requesting the court dismiss the case due to insufficient evidence.

 A Penal Code 911 motion is a motion by an in-custody defendant at a misdemeanor arraignment.
-It's asking the judge to find there is insufficient probable cause to support the charge.
-If the motion is granted, the charge is dismissed and defendant is released from custody.
+It asks the judge to find insufficient probable cause to support the charge.
+If the motion is granted, the charge is dismissed, and the defendant is released from custody.

-Obviously, if a prosecutor lacks probable cause, they can't establish the burden of proof to secure a conviction.
-A misdemeanors crime is the least serious type of a criminal offense.
-There are many differences prosecuting a misdemeanor or felony case, but one primary distinction is the procedure by how probable cause is determined.
+Obviously, a prosecutor needs probable cause to establish the burden of proof to secure a conviction.
+A misdemeanor crime is the least serious type of criminal offense, typically punishable by a fine or a short jail sentence.
+Many differences are prosecuting a misdemeanor or felony case, but one primary distinction is the procedure by which probable cause is determined.
+A felony, on the other hand, is a more serious crime that can result in a longer prison sentence.

 In California misdemeanor cases, you will not normally be entitled to a preliminary hearing.
-However, if you are a defendant in a misdemeanor case and remain in custody before you are taken to court arraignment, your criminal lawyer can ask the judge for a probable cause determination similar to felony case preliminary hearing.
+However, suppose you are a defendant in a misdemeanor case and remain in custody before you are taken to court arraignment.
+In that case, your criminal lawyer can ask the judge for a probable cause determination similar to a felony case preliminary hearing.

 Definition of California Penal Code 991

-California Penal Code 991 defines motion to dismiss misdemeanor case at arraignment:
+California Penal Code 991 defines a motion to dismiss a misdemeanor case at arraignment:

-If a defendant is in custody when they appear for misdemeanor arraignment and they plead not guilty, the judge, on a motion from defendant's attorney, will determine whether probable cause exist to believe a crime was committed and the defendant is guilty.
+If a defendant is in custody when they appear for misdemeanor arraignment and plead not guilty, the judge, on a motion from the defendant's attorney, will determine whether probable cause exists to believe a crime was committed and the defendant is guilty.

 The court will normally make the probable cause determination immediately, but if there is good cause, they can continue the probable cause hearing for a maximum of three days.